-The Intensive Care Medicine Training course at University College London Hospitals (UCLH) are using ParticiPoll to drive participant engagement.
+The Ascot International School in Bangkok has intensive Care Medicine Training coure are using ParticiPoll to drive participant engagement.
 The one-day introductory course in the fundamentals of Critical Care is attended by Junior Doctors about to start out in an ICU post.
 This course (part of a series of charity courses) supports patients, staff and medical research at UCL Hospitals NHS Foundation Trust.

 The course is facilitated by experienced Registrars.
 It provides a safe learning environment using practical simulations.
 Students gain hands on experience preparing them for the “real life” experiences that face them in ICU, plus students also get the opportunity to know if Is Treehouse or Pluralsight better? this way they can also take courses online at the same time.